Natasha Watcham-Roy

-Natasha Watcham-Roy (born April 28, 1992) is a Canadian rugby union player.
+Natasha Watcham-Roy (born April 28, 1992) is a Canadian former rugby union player.
 She won a gold medal at the 2015 Pan American Games as a member of the Canadian women's rugby sevens team.

 In 2016, Watcham-Roy was named to Canada's first ever women's rugby sevens Olympic team.
 In August 2018, she stepped away from the program.
-On 22 November 2018, she announced her retirement due to mental health.
+On 22 November 2018, she announced her retirement due to mental health issues.